burger icon

 - One-Tap Bets: Seriously, you swipe, tap, and bang-you're on.
 No muck-ups, no stress, and I nearly missed a massive footy line last weekend elsewhere.
 Here, no stress, action's instant.
 Love it.

 - Bonus Alerts: Switch on those notifications, and you'll get pinged for specials and freebies-sometimes in the middle of making a cuppa, which is a nice surprise.
-Sometimes too many pings if I'm honest, but flipping them off only takes a second.
+Be warned though, some players reckon the marketing can get aggressive, with SMS alerts coming in at ungodly hours like 3 AM.
+Flipping them off takes a second if it gets too much.

 - Full Market Access: If you're after the usual-pokies, sports bets, live tables, you name it-it's all there on mobile.
 Haven't found a desktop feature I desperately missed on my phone.
 Most of the Sydney crowd I know use the mobile first, now.